 - Place the pebbles over the burner and the bottom.
 Spread the pebbles evenly to a double layer.
-The surface of the pebbles may be very slightly higher than the burner tube (see fig. 3.2 or the instruction card). - Place the glass and check the flame picture into the appliance.
+The surface of the pebbles may be very slightly higher than the burner tube (see fig. 3.2). - Place the glass and check the flame picture into the appliance.